TechBehindIt Article

 Kodaly method

 The founder of this method believes that culture and heritage should be ingrained in music education.
 He emphasized that the best music education is taught in the child’s culture.
-With this, he developed a music learning method that integrated the singing of folk songs in the learner’s mother tongue.
+With this, he developed a music-learning method that integrated the singing of folk songs in the learner’s mother tongue.
 Whether the violin class is done through group settings or private violin lessons, he believed yacht culture is one of the best teachers.
 He also stated that music should be taught at a young age.
 It is one of the most important things to be taught in public or private violin lessons.
 This method also follows a manner where it is taught sequentially.
-He believes that music in public or private violin lessons should be enjoyed rather than forced.
-Also, he created the method in a way that the main focus of the student’s progress is the voice.
+He believes music in public or private violin lessons should be enjoyed rather than forced.
+He also created the method so that the main focus of the student’s progress is the voice.

 Suzuki method

-The Suzuki method is one of the oldest methods of teaching violin class Singapore and in the world.
-It is based on the observation that children learn their native language easily.
-This is because they are exposed to it at an early stage.
-So, Shinichi Suzuki, its founder believes that this is also applicable to music.
+The Suzuki method is one of the oldest methods of teaching violin classes in Singapore and the world.
+It is based on the observation that children learn their native language quickly because they are exposed to it early.
+Shinichi Suzuki, its founder, believes this also applies to music.
 He said that learning an instrument should be done as early as possible.

-They should be exposed to these kinds of activities so that they can be treated as learning one’s native language.
-He observed that when one is trying to learn a new language later in life.
+They should be exposed to these kinds of activities to be treated as learning one’s native language.
+He observed that when trying to learn a new language later in life.
 They usually have a hard time despite being more mature and developed.
-He then built a whole curriculum of learning an instrument based on this observation.
-He developed musical sheets and exercises to be followed when this kind of method is applied.
-He focused on training the ears and recognizing tones rather than learning how to read notes.
-He wanted the learner’s ears to get used to the notes then learn to read later on.
+Based on this observation, He built a whole curriculum of learning an instrument.
+He created musical sheets and exercises to follow when this method is applied.
+He focused on training the ears and recognizing tones rather than learning to read notes.
+He wanted the learner’s ears to get used to the notes and learn to read later.
 The parents or guardians of children are also included in this process.
-They are considered to be active participants in this process to help with progress.
+They are considered active participants in this process to help with progress.

 Learn with us

-There are a lot of methods available for every student.
-As new learners, it is understandable that you learn at different paces and through different methods.
+There are many methods available for every student.
+As new learners, it is understandable that you learn at different paces and through other methods.
 What is important is that you have the will to learn.

 Related articles